Effect of Off-diagonal NSI Parameters on Entanglement Measurements in Neutrino Oscillations: Results

 \section{Results}

 In this section, we will illustrate the main results of our simulation.
 In the first subsection, we show how the appearance and disappearance probabilities are modified in the presence of off-diagonal NSI parameters, incorporating one parameter at a time.
-Then, in the following subsection, we discuss the effect of off-diagonal NSI parameters in the entanglement measures: EOF, Concurrence, and Negativity.
+We then extend this study to the event level in the following subsection.
+Then, in the next subsection, we discuss the effect of off-diagonal NSI parameters in the entanglement measures: EOF, Concurrence, and Negativity.
+The final subsection shows the variation of entanglement measures with neutrino energy and CP-violating phase, $\delta_{CP}$.